jsinger67/parol/book/src/ParGrammar.md

 #### Context aware terminals

-You can also specify whether or whether not a certain token should follow your terminal.
+You can also specify whether or not a certain token should follow your terminal.
-To achieve this you can use the two lookahead operators `?=` and `?!`.
-They in principle work like similar operators provided by some regex engines.
+To achieve this, you can use the two lookahead operators `?=` and `?!`.
+They work in principle like similar operators provided by some regex engines.
 The scanner only tests for the existence or absence of the specified regular expression on the right-hand side of these operators and if the constraint holds it only matches the left-hand side.
 The right-hand side is not consumed.